 Hawe suggests practical ways to live this out.
 “Compassion for one another can go a long way,” she notes.
 “Check in with people.
 Loved ones, friends, ask them how they’re doing, don’t be afraid to ask those hard questions because by doing that it opens the door that you’re willing to listen.
 And that’s how you can direct people to where they need the help.”

-Ready to talk to a treatment specialist?
-Contact us today at (800) 662-HELP (4357) to learn about our flexible treatment programs for drug and alcohol addiction.
+Call 800-405-1685 (Who Answers?) to learn about flexible treatment programs for drug and alcohol addiction.